 Ingredient Substitutions and FAQs

-How to Make This Healthy Green Bean Casserole Recipe
+How to Make This Homemade Green Bean Casserole Recipe

 Make the Crispy “Fried” Onions: The first step is to make the crispy “fried” onion for the green bean casserole.
 The onions are sautéed in a little butter and then combined with panko breadcrumbs, parmesan cheese, and spices.
 You’ll set them aside while you prep the rest of the casserole.